 Every little helps

-A study published earlier this year in the Journal of the American Heart Association has revealed once and for all that the life-extending benefits of physical activity are present whether you’re a regular at your local CrossFit or you just opt for the stairs once in a while.
+A study published in 2018 in the Journal of the American Heart Association revealed once and for all that the life-extending benefits of physical activity are present whether you’re a regular at your local CrossFit or you just opt for the stairs once in a while.

 Dramatic and foreboding as that may seem, it shows just how drastically your life can be extended by simply walking briskly for 30 minutes a day.